jhsu802701/rails_from_scratch_rails5/02-03-disable.md

 # Unit 2
 ## Chapter 3: Disabling Dangerous Tasks in Production
+No new branch is needed in this chapter.

 ### Configuration
 *  Making it easy to destroy data in the development and test environments is desirable.
 However, there should be barriers to this in the production environment to prevent disasters.